-It is my privilege to provide this report on the activities of the Board over the past year.
-The report covers a range of operational and strategic areas together with relevant key issues arising from these areas.
-The Board's legislative responsibilities under the Surveyors Act 2003 primarily centre on the protection of the public interest through ensuring that surveys are performed to appropriate standards by competent registered persons, thereby maintaining the confidence of the public in the survey profession.
+In presenting this report on the activities of the Surveyors Board of Queensland for the period July 2012 to June 2013, I acknowledge the significant responsibility the Board has in fulfilling its duties.
+Those duties under the Surveyors Act 2003 primarily centre on the protection of the public interest through ensuring that surveys are performed to appropriate standards by competent registered persons, thereby maintaining the confidence of the public in the survey profession.